FORAN System

-The latest version of the integrated CAD/CAM/CAE system is FORAN V80; however, FORAN V70 is still used widely.
+As on 2023, FORAN is a part of Siemens PLM Software.

 FORAN V70

 Common tools: this version supports Unicode characters; this functionality enables entering text and generating information in languages using non Latin characters such as Chinese, Russian or Korean.
 FORAN dialogues and menu names can also be translated.
 Moreover, this update includes FVIEWER, a virtual reality module that replace the former VISUAL3D module.
 This application takes advantage of state-of-the-art graphic cards capabilities and allows the management of huge amount of information data.

 Drafting: This update includes also a new 2D environment, based in the QCAD application and compatible with AutoCAD, developed to be used in the modules for the norms and structure standards definition (FNORM), and in the General Arrangement module (FGA) and for the definition of electrical and P&I diagrams.
 It also includes developments for the interim products drawings, symbolic drawings and the 3D model views drawings.

 Project: One of the most relevant developments of the new version is the General Arrangement module (FGA) for spaces and general ship arrangement definition, both in 2D or 3D environments, with all data stored in the FORAN database.
 The application allows generating the general arrangement drawing in an efficient way.
 On the other hand, the module for the probabilistic damage stability calculations (FSUBD) offers now the possibility to consider intermediate stages of flooding, according to SOLAS standard.
 The automatic assignment of spaces to subzones has also been improved.